Set configuration and organization databases for SQL Server AlwaysOn failover

 Determine what, if any, additional changes to make to the replicas, and then click Next.
 For more information, click Help in the New Availability Group wizard.

-The Validation page appears that runs the validation checks for the new availability group.
-Errors must be resolved before the availability group can be created.
+The Validation page, which runs validation checks for the new availability group, appears.
+Resolve any errors before you create the availability group.
 Click Next.

 On the Summary page, verify that the choices are correct, and then click Finish.

-Create the SQL logins for the Microsoft Dynamics CRM security groups on the secondary replica.
+Create the SQL logins for the Microsoft Dynamics 365 security groups on the secondary replica.
 To do this, follow these steps:

 Start SQL Server Management Studio and connect to the secondary SQL Server replica (CRMNode2).

-In the Login name box, click Search, make sure that Groups is included in the Select this object type (if not click Object Types and add it).
+In the Login name box, click Search, and then make sure that Groups is included in the Select this object type (if not, click Object Types and add it).
 Type DomainName\PrivReportingGroup, click Check Names, and when the name resolves correctly, click OK.

 Create the MSCRMSqlClrLogin SQL Login